Starting a successful business

 Two practical guides for start-up businesses were published with the report:

-Comprehensive guidance from the government on starting a new business.
-There are many links and resources, including the Business Support Helplines, which offer support and advice over the phone.
-When you have set up your new business, there are useful tips to help the growth of your company – there is guidance on finding finance, mentors, increasing sales and developing products and services.
+Comprehensive guidance from the government on starting and growing a new business.
+There are many links and resources, including the Business Support Helplines and the Small Business Forum.
+Here you can find guidance on finding finance, mentors, increasing sales and developing products and services.

 The British Library: Business & IP Centre